HELLO!

 That's why I do what I do.
 I hope you'll support me in my goals.

-And if your kid has come out, or you suspect they might come out, I have a space for you too.
-You can find the link on the aptly named "links" page.
+And if your kid has come out, or you suspect they might come out, I can hold space for you too.
+Any feelings of shock, fear, confusion are valid and I am happy to support you through those emotions.
+You can reach out to me directly or join the facebook group I've set up.
+You can find the link to that on the aptly named "links" page.
+It's pretty quiet at the moment, but I hope more family members will join and connect with each other.

 Yours queerly,